 When we have the garment of Christ on, we should not care about what color, race, gender, status, or age one is of if they are part of the family of Christ and have that garment on too.

-Not only does this put us all on the same level and empower us all the same with Holy Spirit, it doesn’t allow us to idolize either party of either division.
+Not only does this empower us all the same with Holy Spirit, it doesn’t allow us to idolize either party of either division.